World Snooker Championship schedule, results and order of play from the Crucible

 But there are plenty of talented challengers looking to knock ’the Rocket’ off his perch.
 Luca Brecel brilliantly blitzed his way to the title 12 months ago but the Belgian has already been struck down by the ‘Crucible curse’ that has never seen a first-time winner repeat the trick the following year at the legendary theatre.

-Aside from O’Sullivan, Judd Trump has been the player of the season with five ranking titles to his name this year and will be desperate to add a second World Championship to his CV, while Mark Allen has entered the very top tier of players over the past 18 months.
+Aside from O’Sullivan, Judd Trump has been the player of the season with five ranking titles to his name this year and will be desperate to add a second World Championship to his CV, while Kyren Wilson appears to be in top form on the other side of the draw.

-Here’s everything you need to know about the World Championship including schedule and results, while you can find predictions and tips for the tournament here and best bets for the first round here:
+Here’s everything you need to know about the World Championship including schedule and results, while you can find predictions and tips for the tournament here:

 The World Snooker Championship begins at the Crucible Theatre in Sheffield on Saturday 20 April and finishes on Monday 6 May.
 The top 16 players in the world qualified automatically for the event and have been joined by the 16 men who came through qualifying.